15 Best Dash Cam for RAV4 You’ll Never Regret Buying

 • More cameras = more wiring and more angle tuning.
 Plan a patient install.

-• If you never want interior footage, you may prefer a simpler dual setup to reduce complexity.
+• It’s the priciest camera on this list—if you never want interior footage, a dual setup saves real money.

 Ideal for: RAV4 households that want maximum coverage—rideshare, teen drivers, frequent passengers, or security-first owners.